devecchijr/iKnowCV/README.md

 Step 1
 On studio, Import iKnowCV.XML

 Step 2 - Configure Web Applications (WEBAPP_1.jpg).
-HSACCESS was already created but you can enable DeepSee and iKnow. iKnowCV is for Rest Service.
+HSACCESS was already created but you can enable DeepSee and iKnow. iKnowCV is for Rest Service hosting.

 Step 3 - Setup HealthShare and Load Marla's documents The basis for the demo is a standard HealthShare install.
 I usually use a BusDemo install.
 Basically get the clinician viewer working correctly.
 You can use this basic demo with any and all patients.
 After that you can load Marla Gonzales SDA (SDAMARLA.xml) to HS by copying to HSDirectory>\Data\HSEDGE1\SDAIn